 Three programs were initiated as after school programs at D.C middle schools.
 Two programs took place at Francis Stevens Middle School and Browne Gibbs Young Middle School, each once a week and involved around 15 middle school students.
 The final after-school program was at Jelleff Middle School once a week.
 These programs lasted for approximately 10 weeks, and culminated in a graduation ceremony once the participant had been exposed to at least 15 hours of educational games.

 The Grassroot Hoyas pilot program ended with a public graduation held at Georgetown University.
 The ceremony rewarded the youth participants for completing the program, recognizing all that they had learned, and gave them their first chance to expose this knowledge to those who were not direct participants in the program.
 During the graduation, they facilitated an activity to the graduation attendees, which consisted of their parents, family, and friends, important community officials, and the media.
 By participating in the program, they become part of the Grassroot team, and they are adopted as honorary members of the Georgetown Hoyas.

 As the pilot program, Grassroot Hoyas provided a framework from which programs at the other universities in Washington, D.C. can be developed.
 In order to create a successful model for future programs, evaluation of the six Grassroot Hoyas initiatives is essential.
 Two student monitoring and evaluation interns were selected from Georgetown University’s School of Nursing and Health Studies.
-As part of their academic program, they work to combine the evaluation methods of both GrassrootSoccer and MetroTeenAIDS to create an evaluation tool for the Grassroots projects.
-The evaluation involves basic data collection from pre- and post-quizzes which were taken by the middle school participants as well as feedback from the students and coaches regarding the overall structure of the program, the curriculum, effectiveness of the peer education, etc. Once completed, the evaluation and monitoring of the GrassrootHoyas pilot program will assist in the creation of a solid framework from which the Grassroot Project can expand.
+As part of their academic program, they worked to combine the evaluation methods of both GrassrootSoccer and MetroTeenAIDS to create an evaluation tool for the Grassroots projects.
+The evaluation involved basic data collection from pre- and post-quizzes which were taken by the middle school participants as well as feedback from the students and coaches regarding the overall structure of the program, the curriculum, effectiveness of the peer education, etc. Once completed, the evaluation and monitoring of the GrassrootHoyas pilot program assisted in the creation of a solid framework from which the Grassroot Project expanded into other universities, as well as other middle schools.